Margaret Chung: Professional career

 When Japan invaded China in 1937, Chung volunteered as a front-line surgeon, but she was secretly assigned instead to recruit pilots for the 1st American Volunteer Group, better known as the "Flying Tigers."
 During the war, Chung would serve up to 175 people at Thanksgiving at her house and wrapped and addressed 4,000 gifts at Christmas.
 Her houseguests included high ranking officers and US senators and congressmen; leaning on these connections, she helped establish the Women Accepted for Volunteer Emergency Service although she was not permitted to join them, as the government suspected that she was gay.
 Mom Chung adopted the entire VF-2 squadron, nicknamed "The Rippers" for their logo, which showed a Chinese dragon ripping a flag.
 VF-2 was assigned to USS Enterprise (CV-6) and would set an American record by shooting down 67 Japanese planes in a single day during the Great Marianas Turkey Shoot in June 1944.
+She also started a social network for pilots and other military personnel, politicians, and celebrities in California where she used her connections to recruit for war efforts and lobby for the creation of a women's naval reserve.

+By the end of the war, Chung’s surrogate family had grown to more than 1,500.
+Aviators were part of the “Fair-Haired Bastards” group, while submarine men were called “Golden Dolphins”.
+All others were known as “Kiwis”.
+Most of Chung’s “children” were American servicemen, but Hollywood stars like John Wayne and Ronald Reagan were also included.
+So were politicians and top military officials like Fleet Admirals Chester W. Nimitz and William “Bull” Halsey Jr. The pilot and adventurer Amelia Earhart was one of her few “bastard daughters”.

 In 1947, 90% of Chung's medical patients were white.
 She retired from medical practice within ten years after the end of World War II, and her "adopted sons" purchased a house for her in Marin County.